infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 The `hasInnerBlocks` key defines that this block supports inner blocks.
 The `innerBlocksDependency` is not mandatory, but it can be used to add inner blocks automatically.
 You can see an example of using it in the Columns block `editor.js` file.

-In case we need to limit the use of inner blocks, we can do so by defining the allowed blocks inside attributes.
-The attribute name should be in the format `{blockName}AllowedBlocks`.
-To define the allowed blocks, simply add the full block names in the `default` key array, as shown in the example.
+In case we need to limit which blocks can be added inside inner blocks, we can do so with an attribute.
+Usually, the attribute is named `{blockName}AllowedBlocks`.
+Set the default value as an array of strings that represent block names you want to allow.

-The next step is to add inner block support to the `{block-name}-editor.js` file.
+Please note that the block names must include the block namespace! (`eightshift-boilerplate` by default, check in Global manifest)

+Now you need to pass the alllowed blocks attribute into the `InnerBlocks` component In the `{block-name}-editor.js` file.
 Here’s an example of the code related only to the inner blocks:

 ```jsx
 import { InnerBlocks } from '@wordpress/block-editor';